sperego98/DEAL/README.md

 **Data Efficient Active Learning for Machine Learning Potentials**

-DEAL selects non-redundant structures from atomistic trajectories via Sparse Gaussian Processes.
-These structures can then be used to train machine-learning interatomic potentials (and more broadly, to identify informative configurations along reactive pathways).
+DEAL selects non-redundant structures from atomistic trajectories via Sparse Gaussian Processes, to be used to train machine-learning interatomic potentials.

 The method is described in: